-Please see dates and hours of operation for the monument visitor centers below.
+See dates and hours of operation for monument visitor centers below.

 Visitors with accessibility needs, or those who are traveling with pets, should inquire at the information desk at the visitor center for directions on how to access the Quarry Exhibit Hall in their personal vehicle.

-Due to both lower visitation and reduced staffing levels in the Fall, Winter and Spring, access to the Quarry Exhibit Hall is by car caravans at set times each day.
+Due to lower visitation and reduced staffing in the Fall, Winter and Spring, access to the Quarry Exhibit Hall is by vehicle caravans at set times during the day.
 Visitors begin at the Quarry Visitor Center and drive their personal vehicle to the Quarry Exhibit Hall, following the ranger.
-Car caravans depart the Quarry Vistor Center at the following times:
+Caravans depart the Quarry Visitor Center at the following times:

-When weather, visitation, and staffing levels allow for keeping a ranger stationed in the Quarry Exhibit Hall all day, visitors may drive up on thier own instead of following the timed caravan schedule.
-This is often determined on a daily basis, so it is best to anticipate the timed caravans if visiting between October and mid May.
+Occasionally, when staffing allows, a ranger is stationed in the Quarry Exhibit Hall so that visitors may drive up anytime during open hours instead of following the timed caravan schedule.
+This is usually weekends only and is often determined on a daily basis, so it is best to anticipate the timed caravans if visiting between mid October and early May.